 On April 29, 2014, the Company entered into a management agreement (the "Management Agreement") with MB Technology Holdings, LLC ("MBTH"), pursuant to which MBTH agreed to provide certain management and financial services to the Company for a monthly fee of \$25,000.
 The Management Agreement was effective January 1, 2014.
-For the three months ended March 31, 2017 and 2016, the Company incurred fees related to the Management Agreement of \$75,000.
+For the three and six months ended June 30, 2017 and 2016, the Company incurred fees related to the Management Agreement of \$75,000 and \$150,000, respectively.
 In addition, during the quarter ended March 31, 2017, the Company's Board of Directors approved an additional \$27,000 fee to be paid to MBTH as consideration for additional efforts provided by MBTH in connection with the Company's financing and acquisition efforts.
-The Company recorded these fees in general and administrative expenses on the accompanying condensed consolidated statement of operations.
+The Company recorded these fees in general and administrative expenses on the accompanying Condensed Consolidated Statement of Operations.
 Roger Branton, the Company's Chief Financial Officer, and George Schmitt, the Company's Chief Executive Officer and Executive Chairman, are directors of MBTH, and Richard Mooers, a director of the Company, is the Chief Executive Officer and a director of MBTH.

 The Company has agreed to award MBTH a 3% cash success fee if MBTH arranges financing for the Company, arranges a merger, consolidation or sale by the Company of substantially all of the assets.
-The Company accrued an additional approximate \$257,000 for equity financings between August 1, 2015 and March 31, 2016.
+The Company accrued approximately \$436,000 for equity financings between August 1, 2015 and July 31, 2016.
+No additional fees pursuant to the 3% cash success fee have been accrued since.

-The balance outstanding to MBTH at March 31, 2017 and December 31, 2016 was \$801,000 and \$96,000, respectively and has been included in due to related parties on the Condensed Consolidated Balance Sheet.
+The balance outstanding to MBTH at June 30, 2017 and December 31, 2016 was \$1,633,000 and \$96,000, respectively, and has been included in due to related parties on the Condensed Consolidated Balance Sheet.

 On March 3, 2016, our Board of Directors approved the issuance of up to \$300,000 in shares of common stock to MBTH as compensation for financial services in connection with the IMT acquisition.
-Such shares of common stock were to be issued to MBTH in an initial tranche in the amount of \$150,000 on March 15, 2016, which shares of common stock have not yet been issued and a second tranche to MBTH of up to \$150,000 in shares of common stock if IMT achieves certain performance goals by December 31, 2016.
-On August 10, 2016, the disinterested members of the Board of Directors believing it to be in the best interest of the Company, resolved to pay the award in cash instead of shares.
-The Company accrued \$150,000 in the due to related party balance owed to MBTH and has paid these cash fees during 2016.
+Such shares of common stock were to be issued to MBTH in an initial tranche in the amount of \$150,000 on March 15, 2016, and a second tranche to MBTH of up to \$150,000 in shares of common stock if IMT achieves certain performance goals by December 31, 2016.
+On August 10, 2016, the disinterested members of the Board of Directors believing it to be in the best interest of the Company, resolved to pay the award in cash instead of common stock.
+The Company accrued \$150,000 in the due to related party balance owed to MBTH for the initial tranche and paid this cash fee during 2016.
+During the quarter ended June 30, 2017, the Company accrued the second tranche of \$150,000 in the due to related party owed to MBTH.